 ^{} The carrying amount of the investment has not been adjusted to bring it into line with the amount calculated using the equity method because, amongst other things, the results of the annual impairment test showed that the difference was not to be considered an indicator of permanent impairment.

+RECORDATI S.p.A.
 SUMMARY INFORMATION ON SUBSIDIARIES